weewx/weewx/docs_src/usersguide/monitoring.md

             backupCount = 7
 ```

-This makes messages from WeeWX go to the file `~/weewx-data/log/weewxd.log`
+This makes messages from the WeeWX application `weewxd` go to the file
-instead of the system logger.
+`~/weewx-data/log/weewxd.log` instead of the system logger.
+Messages from
+`weectl` will go to `~/weewx-data/log/weectl.log`.

 For an explanation of what all these lines mean, see the wiki article on
 [WeeWX logging](https://github.com/weewx/weewx/wiki/WeeWX-v4-and-logging).